neuromorphicsystems/sgp4/README.md

 ```

 To run the Space-Track example, you must first assign your Space-Track.org credentials to the fields `identity` and `password` (see lines 3 and 4 in _examples/space-track.rs_).

+## Environments without std or alloc

+This crate supports `no_std` environments.
+TLE parsing and SGP4 propagation do not require `alloc` either.
+We use [num-traits](https://docs.rs/num-traits/latest/num_traits/) with [libm](https://docs.rs/libm/latest/libm/) for floating point functions when `std` is not available.

+All serde-related features, in particular OMM parsing, require `alloc`.

 ## Benchmark